eceWire/ecewire.github.io/README.md

 ## Summary

 eceWire is a hybrid Khan Academy + Duolingo-style interactive learning platform with modular lessons, embedded quizzes, and a growing practice engine system.

+Basically. all lessons are there, only thing needed to be added would be some more practice problems :)